Previous Chapter: CHRISTIAN ETHOS

 Neither is new wine put into old wineskins.
 If it is, the skins burst and the wine is spilled and the skins are destroyed.
 But new wine is put into fresh wineskins, and so both are preserved.

-Because it is only as we live in darkness we cannot see, our individual focus then ought to be to help cultivate a light, within and throughout, such that all things are made visible to us.
-In an attempt to accomplish the aforementioned result, organized in this chapter is an approach to achieving that result.
-Where Christ’s ministry was about teaching and delivering the Light of God (the Holy Spirit) to humanity, these acts are so forth founded firmly upon His and the prophets instruction alike.
+Because it is only as we live in darkness we cannot see, our individual focus then ought to be to help cultivate a light, within and throughout, such that all things are made visible.
+The following are simple guidelines to assist in accomplishing this result.
+Where Christ’s ministry was about teaching and delivering the Holy Spirit to humanity, these acts are so forth founded firmly upon His teachings.

 Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.

-Denying the love of wealth and money: We are worth more than all the riches of the world (Matthew 6:25).
+Deny the love of wealth and money: We are worth more than all the riches of the world (Matthew 6:25).
 There is nothing we can buy, purchase, or wear that will make us any more valuable.
-In truth, that which is of the Spirit is always greater than anything which is of the earth.
-In effect, allow one’s wealth to be measured solely by one’s light alone.
+In truth, that which is of the Spirit is always greater than anything which is of the Earth.
+In effect, allow one’s wealth to be measured solely by one’s light and peace alone.

-Doing away with internet/television obscenity: “The light of the body is the eye: therefore when thine eye is single (healthy), thy whole body is full of light; but when thine eye is evil, thy body also is full of darkness” (Luke 11:34).
-Once more, we are searching for what supports the narrative of freeing ourselves from carnal vices which quell our spiritual vitality.
-Such that, when we suppress our spirit, the desires of the flesh will grow, and, as we overcome the desires of the flesh, the vitality of our spirit will grow.
-All in all, this even includes avoiding things such as social media overuse and everything overly graphic.
-In following, search to keep the spiritual greater than the physical in every conceivable way.
+Do away with internet/television obscenity: Once more, we are searching for what supports the narrative of freeing ourselves from carnal vices which quell our spiritual vitality.
+Such that, when we suppress His Spirit, the desires of the flesh will grow, and, as we overcome the desires of the flesh, the vitality of His Spirit within will grow.
+In following, search to keep the spiritual greater than the physical in every conceivable way, and receive Christ’s grace everywhere you cannot.

-Taking ake one’s self less seriously: Remember that in heaven the one who is greatest is as a humble and respectful child (Matthew 18:4).
-Be like the greatest in Heaven and do not take one’s self so seriously being humble and respectful – just like those who are the greatest in heaven (Matthew 18:1-5).
+Take one’s self less seriously: Remember that in heaven the one who is greatest is as a humble and respectful child (Matthew 18:4).
+Be like the greatest in Heaven and do not take one’s self so seriously being humble and respectful – just like those who are the greatest in Heaven (Matthew 18:1-5).

-Being Forgiving and not Judging: Forgive and be forgiven (Matthew 6:14), and do not judge others or condemn them (Matthew 7:2).
+Be forgiving and do not judge: Forgive and be forgiven (Matthew 6:14), and do not judge others or condemn them (Matthew 7:2).
 As such do not be guilty of stealing the seat of the Lord who is the only one that presides over another person’s fate.
 Accordingly only let the truly righteous accuse the wicked (John 8:7).
 Remember, all acts of judgment divide the body of God, and testify against His love, mercy, and patience.

-Being charitable in heart: It is better to get into heaven with one arm, then to be cast out with two (Matthew 18:8).
+Be charitable in heart: It is better to get into Heaven with one arm, then to be cast out with two (Matthew 18:8).
 Therefore we should aim to lose whatever is vain, and only carry with us that which furthers ourselves to true riches.
-If so one says “I want to give this away,” and that something is not good, we should give it away right there (Matthew 6:3-4).
+If so one says “I want to give this away,” and that something inhibits us spiritually, we should give it away right there (Matthew 6:3-4).
 All we should want, desire, and hold onto is nothing but the Spirit.
 If something should make one lose that, than it is best for them to lose that something.
-In doing so, return to the world that which belongs to the world (Matthew 22:21), and allow oneself to be filled with light instead of darkness (Matthew 6:24).
+In doing so, give to the world that which belongs to the world (Matthew 22:21), and allow oneself to be filled with light instead of darkness (Matthew 6:24).

-The self-evident truth is, when our focus is solely on heaven and trusting in God’s promises, we become most enabled to live according to Christ’s instruction, and we become most enabled to sow the seeds of the Spirit and light the world accordingly.
+Accordingly, at least by the words of the gospel, when our focus is solely on heaven and trusting in God’s promises, we become most enabled to live according to Christ’s instruction, and we become most enabled to sow the seeds of the Spirit and light the world.
+Simply that believing in them is not enough to manifest this result.
+As we follow the instruction, we move toward the actualization of who God made us to be, and we move toward discovering our purpose in Him.
+Lastly, we become most empowered to bring about His will on Earth as it is in Heaven.

 Like all quotes in this book, each of these verses are cited from the English Standard Version Bible unless otherwise noted.